eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

  4. A tunnel is established between the two devices.

 The browser then sends the OpenID4VP-compliant presentation request to the User device.
-If there are multiple Wallet Units present on the User device, the device OS will determine to which of these the request will be forwarded, possibly after consulting the User.
-The Wallet Instance will process the presentation request and, after requesting approval from the User, will return the requested attributes in encrypted format to the browser.
+If there are multiple Wallet Instances present on the User device, the device OS will determine to which of these the request will be forwarded, possibly after consulting the User.
+The selected Wallet Unit will process the presentation request and, after requesting approval from the User, will return the requested attributes in encrypted format to the browser, using the established tunnel.
 The browser will forward the response to the remote Relying Party Instance.

 Note that the Wallet Instance does not see any difference between the cross-device flow and same-device flow.
 In both cases, it receives an